weiyli/spatial_sldr/README.md

 All code used in this study is available at
 <https://github.com/weiyli/spatial_sldr>.
-The repository contains scripts to reproduce all results, including network construction, metric computation, simulation, and figure generation.
+This repository provides an implementation of the spatial range exponent ($\rho$), a system-level metric introduced to quantify the coherence of urban mobility.
+The code processes large-scale mobility flow data to compute $\rho$ across MSAs, enabling comparisons of spatial dependence under both normal and disrupted conditions.
 The code is organized into the following modules:

 ## Global configuration